 Important cautions about steroids

-Corticosteroids are considered miracle drugs and are often given in high doses for prolonged periods for many forms of Myositis and other diseases.
-It is critical when taking corticosteroids in this manner to be aware of several precautions.
+Corticosteroids, like glucocorticoids, are considered miracle drugs and are often given in high doses for prolonged periods for many forms of Myositis and other diseases.
+It is critical when taking glucocorticoids in this manner to be aware of several precautions.

 When on Prednisone, the body slows or stops its own production of natural steroids.
 For this reason, any time the dose is to be lowered, your doctor will gradually reduce the level of steroids you are taking over a period of weeks, months, or years; this is referred to as a “steroid taper.”
 During this time your body should gradually increase its own corticosteroid production.
 Do not ever decide on your own to stop or drastically alter the amount of prednisone or other corticosteroid you are taking, even if you feel well.
 Serious health problems, including adrenal crisis or insufficiency, could result if you do!

-If you have taken corticosteroids for a long time, be sure to discuss your medications with all doctors and dentists treating you.
-Any situation that places extra stress on your body such as surgery or major dental work may require higher levels of corticosteroids than you will be able to produce.
-This may require that the corticosteroid dosage be increased temporarily during such stressful periods; this is called a “stress dose”.
+If you have taken glucocorticoids for a long time, be sure to discuss your medications with all doctors and dentists treating you.
+Any situation that places extra stress on your body such as surgery or major dental work may require higher levels of glucocorticoids than you will be able to produce.
+This may require that the glucocorticoids dosage be increased temporarily during such stressful periods; this is called a “stress dose”.
 Some physicians may also suggest delaying procedures because steroids can raise the risk of infections and inhibit healing.

 Click images to enlarge